 "One thing (might) be of interest to you in connection to the bridge, in about the year1879, when a lot of people in the hills of West Virginia - not far from this bridge, were very poor and not much schooling - there was a young man by the name of George Meris who made "lasses" (molasses) from sorghum cane, he fell in love and went a-sparkin' a young girl.
 He finally popped the question and wanted to get married.
 She said she had no dress except the old faded calico one she had on.
 He had .50 cents.
 They went to the little store and got calico enough for .35 cents to make a dress.
 And, dressed up in that they went up to the creek to this bridge, and so happened that the 'Circuit ridin' parson' came along.
 And they got married on this same Ackley Bridge you have.
 And he gave the preacher the .15 cents he had left of the 50 for his fee.
 THIS IS THE TRUTH."

-All this from a wooden bridge that should have been torn down nearly 80 years ago.
+All this from a wooden bridge that should have been torn down 80 years ago.

 Thank God it wasn't, for it is one of the most picturesque areas of Greenfield Village.

-I would like to take a moment to thank Mark Ackley, a direct descendent of Joshua Ackley, for providing the old original photos of the bridge and of the Ackley family.
+I would like to take a moment to thank Mark Ackley, a direct descendant of the Ackley's that built this wonderful vestige of 19th century Americana, for providing the old original photos of the bridge and of the Ackley family.

 Please click HERE to go to the Ackley Family website.
 There is some very important information about how the family is trying to save the historic homestead, which was built in 1840 by Joshua Ackley and once stood in easy sight of the bridge.

-All color photos here were taken by me inside Greenfield Village.
+All color photos here were taken by me (or my wife) inside Greenfield Village.